 Very often, the casual nature of open mics means interacting with the audience will reflect positively on you.
 The audience is not at an open mic for a sobering experience—it’s to find something new and be entertained.

 Stage banter—within reason—is advised.
 You’re putting yourself out there, people will want to get a sense of who you are.
 Feel free to talk about the song you’ll be playing or tell a joke or two.
 Open mics are a great way to create an intimate experience that can make your performance last in your audience’s memories.

 Many venues around NYC offer open mic nights, most often during the beginning of the week.
 This is because busier Friday and Saturday nights are reserved for billed performances.

 Because of that, you can’t expect open mics to be packed.
 You also can’t expect every venue will have an open mic night.
 The most direct way to find out is to contact the venue, or take a look on their Facebook page.
 Many places will still promote the open mic nights to bring in patrons.

-You can also check into alternative types of venues, like coffee shops or other small-time businesses.
-You could also inquire about holding an open mic for a place that doesn’t already—any excuse to bring more people into a venue will be welcome by anybody in the business.
+You can also check into alternative types of venues like coffee shops or other small-time businesses.
+You could also inquire about holding an open mic for a place that doesn’t already.
+An reason to bring more people into a venue will be welcome by anybody in the business.

 Some Additional Tips

-Open mics are great places to practice your music live, but with the potential to make an impact on a listener, make sure to practice beforehand.
-You never know who might be sitting in the audience!
+Open mics are great places to practice your music live.
+With that being said, make sure to practice beforehand to make an impact on your listener.
+Keep in mind, you never know who might be sitting in the audience!

-Also, while playing covers can be fun, make sure to bring some of your own material.
-Open mic nights are a great place to discover an unknown artist, and again, you never know who might be listening.
+Also, while playing covers can be fun, make sure to play some of your own material.
+Open mic nights are great places to discover unknown artists, and again, you never know who might be listening.

 Happy playing!
 Did we miss an open mic?
 Let us know in the comments!